 Each villa holds nine people, one more than comparably sized rooms at the other DDV resorts.
 The master and second bedrooms have queen beds, and the third bedroom has bunk beds.
 A sofa bed and sleeper chair in the living room round out the mattress lineup.
 As with other sleeper sofas and chairs, we think these are more appropriate for kids than adults.

-Because of their size, the treehouses cost about the same as a two-bedroom villa elsewhere at Saratoga Springs.
-When we stayed here, however, we didn't notice the missing space because the layout of the kitchen, dining areas, and living areas was so open.
-Thus, the extra bedroom might be a good value.
-Beware the master bathroom, however: the shower and tub are side-by-side in an enclosed glass wall.
-If you're tilting down in the shower to shave your legs or grab a bottle of shampoo, you could whack your head on the side of the tub if you're not careful.
-Not good for housekeeping to find you passed out and prunelike on the shower floor.
+The three-bedroom Treehouses usually cost about $130–$230 more per night than a comparably sized two-bedroom villa elsewhere at Saratoga Springs.
+The trade-off, however, is that you get an extra bedroom and give up some living space elsewhere.
+You probably won’t notice the missing space because the layout of the kitchen, dining, and living areas is so open.
+Beware the master-bathroom shower, which is next to the tub in an enclosed glass wall: Tilt down to shave your legs or grab a bottle of shampoo, and you could whack your head on the side of the tub.

 The interior of each villa is decorated with natural materials, such as stone floors in the kitchen, granite countertops, and stained wood furniture.
 End tables, picture frames, and bunk beds are made from rustic logs.
 Bathrooms, outfitted in modern tile, have showers and tubs plus a decent amount of counter space.

 Because of its location, Treehouse Villas has few amenities of its own: each villa has a large wooden deck with charcoal grill, and all villas share a small central pool with spa.
 A walking path connects the complex to the main Saratoga Springs grounds, and Treehouse Villas guests can use all of the facilities at Saratoga Springs.
 Two dedicated bus stops serve the villas.

 A family from Columbus, New Jersey, thinks a stay at the Treehouse Villas is money well spent: